rationaldom/rationaldom.github.io/library.md

 ## FemDom

 1. *Sex Tips from a Dominatrix* <a id='sex-tips-from-a-Dominatrix-review'></a>
-Reviewed by BadDadditude -- This ideosyncratic book is virtually unreadable.
+    * Review by BadDadditude -- This ideosyncratic book is virtually unreadable.
 I could not finish it.
-The author relentlessly subjects the reader with cutsy turns-of-phrase and puns.
+The author relentlessly subjects the reader with cutsy turns-of-phrase, puns and downright bad English usage, e.g. "do diligence" should be "Due diligence".
 These distract from the advice being dispensed - which can be rather idiosyncratic as well.
 This reviewer was particularly put-off by the fourth chapter (On being Knotty) which is about rope bondage.
 Beware -- the content is dangerous.
 After advising her readers to exercise extreme caution when putting people into bondage, the author goes on to illustrate the use of hitches (two half hitches and a clove hitch) to fasten wrists and ankles.
 Hitches should NEVER be used to fasten limbs to anything.
 Hitches tighten around limbs under tension, e.g. if the submissive is struggling.
 Not even novice riggers would consider using a hitch in place of properly tied single-column tie.
 I cannot recommend this book.